Never Forget

 It's crazy to me that there is a whole generation that wasn't even alive when 9/11 occurred.

-As many of you know, New York is near and dear to us.
+If you've read my blog for long, you know New York City is near and dear to us.
 It's a city we love so very much.
-I always knew I'd love it, and when my husband took me on my first trip (just a few days before September 11, 2001) I found out I found out I was right.
+I always knew I'd love it, and when my husband took me on my first trip (just a few days before September 11, 2001) I found out I was right.

 This photo always gives me chills.
 We're at the top of the Statue of Liberty and you can barely see the towers behind me: